Barbara J Riegel, PhD, RN, FAHA, FAAN

 Dr. Riegel's research is directly applicable to clinical practice.
 Dr. Riegel has published her clinically relevant research widely in peer-reviewed journals and books.
 She is Co-Editor of The Journal of Cardiovascular Nursing.

-A selection of her honors include the Claire M. Fagin Award, the Lembright Award from the American Heart Association, the first annual Nursing Research Award of the Heart Failure Society of America, the Distinguished Research Lectureship Award from the American Association of Critical Care Nurses, the Heart Failure Research Prize from the American Heart Association Council on Cardiovascular Nursing and Otsuka America, Inc., and research awards from the Gamma Gamma Chapter, Sigma Theta Tau.
+A selection of her honors include Distinguished Scientist Award from the American Heart Association, the Kathleen Dracup Mentoring Award and the Lembright Award from the American Heart Association Council on Cardiovascular Nursing and the Heart Failure Research Prize from the American Heart Association Council on Cardiovascular Nursing and Otsuka America, Inc., Sigma Theta Tau International Nurse Researcher Hall of Fame, the Claire M. Fagin Award, the first annual Nursing Research Award of the Heart Failure Society of America, the Distinguished Research Lectureship Award from the American Association of Critical Care Nurses, and research awards from the Gamma Gamma Chapter, Sigma Theta Tau.
 She received the San Diego State University Alumni Association Distinguished Alumna Award and the award for Outstanding Faculty Contributions.
-Dr. Riegel is a Fellow in both the American Academy of Nursing and the American Heart Association.
+Dr. Riegel is a Fellow in the American Academy of Nursing, the American Heart Association, and the Preventive Cardiovascular Nursing Association.

 |Publications (select year)